ammar-tanwar/bloglearnbay/posts/top-8-machine-learning-tools-you-should-know-in-2023.md

 - It offers visualization tools and wizards.

-- AML supports multi-class classification, binary classification, and **linear regression** models.
+- AML supports multi-class classification, binary classification, and <b>linear regression</b> models.

 - It includes core ML concepts such as batch predictions, real-time predictions, evaluations, and data sources.